Current Testing Offerings

 Use one of these three ways to get tested:

 - Download the testing intake form, fill it out and email it back to the County Health Department.
 You will receive a date and time to go to fairgrounds to be tested.
 OR:

 - Preregister for your test time by calling (775)423-6695, option 2, and leaving your name and number.
 Staff will return the call to set your appointment time.
 OR:

 - Show up at the fairgrounds without an appointment at the times listed above.
 Expect to stay a little longer to fill out the paperwork.

 When will I get my test results back?

 Churchill County sends its tests to the Nevada State Health Lab at UNR in Reno.
-Due to the high volume of tests being done at that lab, results can take up to 7 days to be returned to the county.
+Test results are taking a few days to be returned from the State Health Lab.
 County staff will contact you with your results when they come in.

 How will I know if my test results are positive or negative?